There was actually a study to determine if red wolves are wolves. The answer could have doomed them.

 Fish and Wildlife declined to comment on the cost of the study.

-With less than 30 red wolves left, “the onus is now on the U.S. Fish and Wildlife Service to protect the red wolf before it is driven to extinction,” Jamie Rappaport Clark, president and chief executive of Defenders of Wildlife, said in a statement.
+With about 35 red wolves left, “the onus is now on the U.S. Fish and Wildlife Service to protect the red wolf before it is driven to extinction,” Jamie Rappaport Clark, president and chief executive of Defenders of Wildlife, said in a statement.
 “The Service has faltered in that duty for years.”